 As if it couldn't get more sinister, the farmhouse is also said to have a history of witchcraft, in the foreboding attic space there are several unusual markings, which are believed to have been created to ward off evil spirits.

-The paranormal occurrences at Codnor Castle Cottage range from dark shadows, to poltergeist activity like doors slamming, furniture being moved across rooms, glass thrown, and one witness was even dragged across a room while sat on a chair.
+occurrences at Codnor Castle Cottage range from dark shadows, to poltergeist activity like doors slamming, furniture being moved across rooms, glass thrown, and one witness was even dragged across a room while sat on a chair.
 There have been countless reports of disembodied voices including singing, laughter, the voices of children, and blood-curdling screams.

 Rokia Brown, the chairlady of Codnor Castle Heritage Trust has plenty of paranormal stories herself.
 Soon after the Trust took over the cottage, she was clearing out the rooms.
 She gutted the cottage, ripped up carpets, and steam cleaned that walls.